ni/webvi-examples/Incorporate User Resources/Readme.md

-# Adding and Referencing Resource Files in a WebVI
+# Incorporate User Resource into WebVI
 This example demonstates how to add resource files such as images, CSS files, JavaScript files, and HTML files to your web application component and reference them in a WebVI without needing to upload these files to a web server.

 You can also use resource files to augment the WebVI's capabilities.
 For example, you can add other HTML widgets or scripts and reference them in the HTML view of the WebVI.